firecracker-microvm/firecracker/docs/design.md

 Firecracker runs on Linux hosts with 4.14 or newer kernels and with Linux guest OSs (from this point on, referred to as guests).
 In production environments, Firecracker should be started only via the `jailer` binary.
-The `firecracker` binary can also be executed directly, but this will no longer be possible in the future.
+See [Sandboxing](#Sandboxing) for more details.

 After launching the process, users interact with the Firecracker API to configure the microVM, before issuing the `InstanceStart` command.

 ### Host Networking Integration